Transfer Credit Policies

 Students who intend to study abroad on a non-Miami sponsored Program should consult with the Study Abroad Office to determine if transfer credit can be accepted and the required documentation is available.

 An official transcript must be mailed from the transferring institution to the address below.
-You may also hand deliver your sealed official transcript to the One Stop for Student Success Services, located in the Campus Avenue Building.
+You may also hand deliver your sealed official transcript to the One Stop, located in the Campus Avenue Building.
 The transcript must remain in its sealed envelope.
 Open transcripts will not be accepted.

 Office of the University Registrar